-“I’m sorry,” Mirium cried in alarm.
+“I’m sorry,” Mirium cried in alarm, ducking against him.

 “Can I stop it?”
-Mirium asked, alarm growing.
+Mirium asked, her alarm growing.
 She looked at his hand, now clenched into a fist, but the Light was no longer working its magic there.

 “The Light can heal your memory?” she asked, voice trembling.